 I spent months trying to find a way into this historical building that played such an important part in Irish history, specifically 1916.
 It is where Eamon De Valera and his men hid out when things were getting heated in Dublin during the war of independence.
 Another site I’ve explored that holds even more historical […]

-The Dun Laoghaire Baths, otherwise known as Rainbow Rapids, date back to the 1790’s and used to act as a public place to swim and bathe up until 1997.
-There were different types of baths available to customers such as sea and fresh water, hot and cold baths, sulphur, seaweed and Russian and hot sea-water […]
+UPDATE 2021: The Dun Laoghaire Baths have been demolished and renovation is underway: https://www.irishtimes.com/news/environment/d%C3%BAn-laoghaire-baths-being-redeveloped-after-20-years-out-of-use-1.2151632 The Dublin based Dun Laoghaire Baths, otherwise known as Rainbow Rapids, dated back to the 1790s and used to act as a public place to swim and bathe up until 1997.
+It was a major hit with both locals and families […]